Rise to Success: Career Highlights of Joey Bosa

 On April 23, 2019, the Chargers picked up the fifth-year option on Joey Bosa's contract.

-In 2019, Joey Bosa's brother, Nick Bosa, was selected by the San Francisco 49ers with the second overall pick.
+In 2019, Joey Bosa's brother, Nick Bosa, was drafted by the San Francisco 49ers with the second overall pick.

 May 2021: Mental Health Awareness Campaign

-In May 2021, Joey Bosa spoke about the importance of focusing on physical and mental well-being as part of a Mental Health Awareness Month campaign for the National Football League.
+In May 2021, Joey Bosa spoke about focusing on physical and mental well-being as part of a Mental Health Awareness Month campaign for the National Football League.

 On December 29, 2022, Joey Bosa was designated to return from injured reserve.

-In the 2023 season, Joey Bosa appeared in nine games and started five, finishing with 6.5 sacks, one pass defended, and one forced fumble.
+In the 2023 season, Joey Bosa appeared in nine games and started five.
+He finished with 6.5 sacks, one pass defended, and one forced fumble.

 2024: 2024 Season Performance

-On March 5, 2025, Joey Bosa was released by the Chargers, marking the end of an era as one of the last remaining players from the San Diego era.
+On March 5, 2025, Joey Bosa was released by the Chargers.
+At the time of his release, he was the last remaining player who continuously played with the Chargers in both San Diego and Los Angeles.

 On March 13, 2025, Joey Bosa signed a one-year, $12.6 million contract with the Buffalo Bills.